bwDraco/HI64/README.md

    in QUIPS as the precision of the variables is exhausted.
 (Due to a limitation in the timing code, 32-bit and smaller data types may not work.)
  - `ISIZE`: The data type to use for the index of the `rect` array.
 An integral data type is required.
+On most systems, `ISIZE` may be signed or unsigned;
+   an unsigned type is preferred where possible as array indexes are always positive.
 At least one half the bits of effective precision of `DSIZE` is needed to attain the full precision available from `DSIZE`.
-For example, a `DSIZE` of `double` has 53 bits of effective precision (the length of the mantissa), so `int32_t` is sufficiently long to fully utilize this precision.
+For example, a `DSIZE` of `double` has 53 bits of effective precision (the length of the mantissa), so an `ISIZE` of `uint32_t` is sufficiently long to utilize this precision.

 An example build command would look like this: